Parliamentary.ai

 Overview

-This bill aims to protect England's Green Belt land by creating a national register, restricting de-designation, and controlling development on land previously designated as Green Belt.
+This bill aims to protect Green Belt land in England by creating a national register, restricting its de-designation by local authorities, and controlling development on land that has been removed from the Green Belt.

 Description

-The Green Belt Protection Bill establishes a publicly accessible national register of all Green Belt land in England as of January 1st, 2022.
-This register will be updated to reflect any changes in designation, labeling de-designated land as "Former Green Belt land" and newly designated land as "New Green Belt land".
+The bill establishes a publicly available national register of all Green Belt land in England as of January 1st, 2022.
+This register will be updated to reflect any changes, identifying land removed from the Green Belt as "Former Green Belt land" and newly designated land as "New Green Belt land".

 De-designation Restrictions

-The bill significantly restricts the ability of local authorities to de-designate existing Green Belt land.
-De-designation is only permitted if the local authority designates an alternative area of equal or greater size as Green Belt land.
-This replacement land must meet specific criteria: it must abut land with above-average housing density, and it must comply with any national planning policy framework guidelines set by the Secretary of State.
-Importantly, "New Green Belt land" cannot be de-designated.
+Local authorities will be prevented from removing land from the Green Belt (as of January 1st, 2022) unless they designate an alternative area of equal or greater size.
+This replacement land must meet specific criteria: it needs to be adjacent to areas with above-average housing density, and it must comply with national planning policies.
+Importantly, newly designated Green Belt land cannot be de-designated.

 Development Restrictions on Former Green Belt Land

-The bill also limits development on land that has been de-designated.
-New housing developments on Former Green Belt land cannot exceed the density of existing adjacent housing.
+The bill restricts housing density on land previously designated as Green Belt.
+New housing developments on this land cannot exceed the density of adjacent housing.

 Government Spending

-The bill doesn't directly specify government spending figures.
-The primary cost will likely be associated with establishing and maintaining the national register and enforcing the new regulations.
-Further costs may arise from potential legal challenges or policy adjustments.
+The bill does not directly specify government spending figures.
+The costs would likely relate to establishing and maintaining the national register and enforcing the new regulations.
+No figures are provided in the bill text.

 Groups Affected

-Environmental Groups: Likely to support the bill, as it aims to preserve green spaces.
+• Environmental Groups: Likely to view the bill positively as it aims to protect Green Belt land.

 Powered by nyModel